Time and Combat

 Dodge maneuvers are the basic way to avoid a ranged attack, whether one is flinging a rock or fireball at you.
 This basically involves getting out of Dodge, so to speak, and being somewhere else when a ranged attack comes calling.
 A dodge maneuver does not overtly negate the ability of an attacker to score a hit on its executor, but may do so based on the dodge result rolled.
 Dodges use a character's Coordination.

 A black dodge result means that no penalty was applied to the attacker - one's movements made no practical difference.
-A red dodge ACT reduces one's ability to hit the dodger by -2 RS, a blue by -4 RS, and a yellow by -6 RS.
+A red dodge ACTION reduces one's ability to hit the dodger by -2 RS, a blue by -4 RS, and a yellow by -6 RS.
 Against many 'normal' opponents, these Row Shifts may be enough to drop one's 'to hit' value below rank value 0, thus making the scoring of a hit in that instance impossible.

 Escape attempts are those which are designed to extricate oneself from a partial or full hold inflicted as a result of a successful grappling attack.
 While an evasion or a feint will stop a grappling attack from sticking, an escape maneuver is the only way to get out of such once it has been applied.
 Escape maneuvers can also be used on equivalent attacks such as a telekinetic power's use (save for the application of a reversal).

 A black or a red escape result indicates failure - in other words, the character's struggles are for naught.
-A blue escape roll demonstrates success, and the formerly held individual is now free of the partial or full hold he or she was in before; they may not act this turn, but may on the next.
+A blue escape roll demonstrates success, and the formerly held individual is now free of the partial or full hold he or she was in before; they may not act this turn, but can on the next.
 A yellow escape result indicates a reversal of the hold, and that the escapee is now the grappler, if they so choose.

 As stated above, escape maneuvers are only useful against grappling attacks already in play, and are based on one's Brawn.

-Evasion is a Melee technique by which a character actively tries to avoid being affected by hand to hand attacks.
+Evasion is a Melee technique by which a character actively tries to avoid being affected by hand-to-hand attacks.
 It involves possibly playing for time, 'feeling out' a foe's offense, or maybe just a serious desire to avoid being struck.
 Evading counts as a full action, which means one cannot attack in a turn that they are evading, but the benefit of this is that the evading character can easily avoid incoming damage.

 An evasion can only be attempted against melee attacks, and then only against one opponent at a time.
 These include Bashing and Slashing attacks, as well as initial grappling attempts and any special attack powers or energy forms which are delivered on touch.